natcap/invest.users-guide/source/coastal_protection.rst

    :align: center
    :figwidth: 500px

-   This is where users can define the percent reduction in their dune height associated with a management action.
+   This is where you can define the percent reduction in your dune height associated with a management action.

 2. **Vegetation**:  You can specify the physical characteristics of three types of nearshore vegetation: mangroves, seagrass and marshes.
 You can treat coastal forests as mangroves.
 For each vegetation type, you need to indicate a representative height, stem diameter and stem density.
 See the following figure for a definition of those terms, and see the next figure for sample values of these characteristics for seagrass, marshes, and mangroves.